 While getting a certification is not required for most medical assistants, getting a certification proves that you are competent to work in healthcare and helps you get a good job, earn more money, and be eligible for more advancement opportunities.

-This guide will go over what’s on the NCMA exam, how much it costs, the responsibilities of NCMAs, average salaries, how to become one, and more.
+This guide will go over what’s on the NCMA exam, how much it costs, the responsibilities of NCMAs, median salaries, how to become one, and more.

 Overview of the NCTT & NCMA Certification